 The film trapping technique (FTT), developed in Refs.
 [46-49] is a useful method for determining the coalescence stability of single emulsion drops.
 The principle of the FTT is the following: A vertical capillary, partially filled with oil, is held at a small distance above the flat bottom of a glass vessel, Fig. 13.
 The lower edge of the capillary is immersed in the working solution, which contains dispersed micronsize oil drops.
 The capillary is connected to a pressure control system, which allows one to vary and to measure precisely the difference, PA, between the air pressure in the capillary, PA, and the atmospheric pressure, .
 The pressure is measured by a pressure transducer connected to a personal computer.
 Upon the increase of PA the oil-water meniscus in the capillary moves downward against the substrate.
 When the distance between the oil-water meniscus and the glass substrate becomes smaller than the drop diameter, some of the drops remain entrapped in the formed glass-water-oil layer.
 The pressure PA is increased until the coalescence of the entrapped oil drops with the upper oil phase is observed.
 The capillary pressure in the moment of drop coalescence, , represents the coalescence barrier and is called critical capillary pressure.
 It is related to PA in the moment of drop breakage and can be calculated from the equation:

 Figure 13.
-Scheme of the film trapping apparatus and of the droplets trapped between the oil-water and the substrate (see the magnification lens), from Ref.[49].
+Scheme of the film trapping apparatus and of the droplets trapped between the oil-water and the substrate (see the magnification lens), from Ref[49].

 , (52)